acrossler/Simple-Fraud/README.md

 10. Then run `connectionToDatabase.py`.

 11. Download and run `trainTestSplit.py`.
     It contains all of the models and will show the results.
+Make sure the csv file are in the folder as trainTestSplit.py otherwise it will error out.
+You can change the paths in trainTestSplit.py if necessary.The matrix shows rows are actual classes while columns are predicted.
+The first row and column is not fraud, second is fraud.
+The number below the matrix is total accuracy.